GetMinOverlap, Riding Logs and Finishing Touches

 if “this” does not intersect with “other” (you can just use the Intersect

 function to figure out if they don’t intersect).
-If they do intersect, the function returns the CollSide
+If they do intersect, the function returns the value from the CollSide

 passed in by reference to the offset to move “this” so it will be exactly touching “other”.